seesharper/ResourceReader/README.md

 new ResourceBuilder().WithPredicate((resourceName, requestingProperty) => true);
 ```

-Finally we can also customise how to process the resource stream that is read from the assembly.
+Finally we can also customize how to process the resource stream that is read from the assembly.
 The default here is to  read it as UTF-8.

 ```c#
 new ResourceBuilder().WithTextProcessor((stream) => "process the stream here")